Refer to fig. 2 above. In the top row at 2a, the flow is suddenly

 Sometimes the traffic waves have have no real cause at all.
 They

-appear because tiny random motions can trigger large results.
-They are
+arise from nothing because tiny random motions can trigger large results.

 like sand ripples and sand dunes, and they just build up for no clear